UPDATED on May 13. 2021

 Due to a contract dispute in June, NFL Network was unavailable on Sling TV for a number of months, but all that has since been worked out.
 The Sling Blue package has 45+ channels including FS1, and NBCSN.
 Coverage for local NBC and FOX stations are available in a small number of U.S. cities.

-You can sign up for a free three-day trial of Sling TV.
+You can sign up for Sling TV and pay month to month.
 But if you know that you’re going to keep Sling TV for an entire season, you might want to prepay for a couple of months so you can get a free streaming device.

 Vidgo: Stream NFL Network Without Cable